Burnt-out? Here is how to unwind and reduce burnout in 2023

 A New York Times report says that taking a vacation every two years lowers the risk of coronary heart disease and high blood pressure for both men and women.

-So surf and ride the waves, go bungee jumping, or climb a mountain.
+and ride the waves, go bungee jumping, or climb a mountain.
 Do whatever makes you feel alive.

 The Need For Repose